 Don’t go overboard, though — you shouldn’t put your paper waste in a plastic bag unless your particular curbside program asks you to.
 Paper set out in plastic bags is likely to be confused with trash and sent to the landfill, which will totally negate all of your careful efforts to keep it dry.
 Anyway, a little morning dew won’t ruin the whole bundle.
 Your friendly recycler will probably just remove the wet outer layer in order to get to the remaining dry part.

 Story by Sarah Schmidt.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in August 2009.
+The story was added to MNN.com.